 There are three levels to my folder system.
 There are top-level folders – those you see when you open up Google Drive.
 Inside each top-level folder are master folders for each area of my business (branding, marketing, clients, etc).
 Lastly, files in master folders are divided into subfolders.

 I never let any loose files float around because files tend to multiply.
-Each file has to fit in somewhere in the system and you know you’ve done a good job planning your file structure when they always do.
+Each file has to fit in somewhere in the system.
+You know you’ve done a good job planning your file structure when they always do.

 The most important advice I can give you is that your folder structure should reflect how you mentally divide the different areas of your business.
 Don’t try to reinvent the wheel.
 If you try to come up with a completely new system, it most likely won’t work because it’s just not how your mind works.